Enhanced sampling methods for molecular dynamics simulations

 \subsection{Replica exchange}

 In a replica exchange simulation, we consider $K$ simulations, with one simulation in each of the $K$ thermodynamic states.
-These states could be simulations at different temperatures or $\lambda$ values, and in many cases the data gathered in all of the states is important to calculate observables.
+In many cases, the data gathered in all of the states is important to calculate observables.
 However, in other cases, only one simulation actually samples a state of interest, and the other simulations are added exclusively to aid the sampling in one way or another.